com-480-data-visualization/project-2023-dunkdata/milestone2.md

 ### Player Movement:

-As a final visualisation, we aim to display a player’s team history by showing the path of a certain player through different teams they played for leading up to a given team/season.
-This visualisation is less of a way to verify a common narrative and more so just a novel and interesting way to see this information.
+As a final visualisation, we aim to display a player’s team history in a novel way, showing the path of a certain player through different teams they played for leading up to a given team/season.
+This visualisation is an interesting way to see the league's journeymen, and answer questions such as which teams have more stable rosters etc.

 ![Player Movement](assets/milestone2_sketches/viz_1.png)

 _MVP:_ given a team, season and player, show a graph of the teams that player has played for on a map

 _Extensions:_ given a team and season, show the trajectories for all players of that team on the same map (greyed out), and allow user to hover/select a specific player to highlight their trajectory.
 Make the graph directed (either with animations or arrows).
-Include the players’ pre-NBA team, (either college or professional)
+Include the players’ pre-NBA team, (either college or professional).
+Color gradient for the trajectory according to how many seasons ago each move was made.

 ### Tools